 If your employment or business operates in or near an infested area, or if you receive shipments from an infested area:

 - Check Your Vehicle: Before leaving a parking lot or work site, inspect vehicles for spotted lanternfly egg or insects.
 Check doors, sides, bumpers, wheel wells, grills, and roofs.
 If found, destroy any eggs or insects you find.

 - Inspect Items Being Moved: Check shipping containers, propane tanks, pallets and other items being stored outdoors before they are moved off-site.
 Inspect incoming goods for egg masses and insects.

 - Park with Windows Closed: The spotted lanternfly and its nymphs can enter vehicles unsuspectedly.
 When parked, make sure to keep windows closed.
-If possible, try to park 15 feet away from trees if in a quarantine zone.
+If possible, try to park 15 feet away from trees.